rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 Rancher v2.6 introduces provisioning for [RKE2](https://docs.rke2.io/) clusters directly from the Rancher UI.
 RKE2, also known as RKE Government, is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.

-The RKE2 provisioning tech preview also includes installing RKE2 on Windows clusters.
-When provisioning a new Windows cluster, users can select "Windows" and then choose the appropriate options to configure the custom cluster under the Cluster Management page.
-Only Windows worker nodes may be registered.

-Windows features for RKE2 include:

 - Windows Containers with RKE2 powered by containerd
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
 - Calico CNI for Windows RKE2 custom clusters